-Algonquin Principles from the perspective of Algonquin Spiritual Advisor Albert Dumont
+Algonquin Principles from the perspective of Algonquin Spiritual Advisor Albert Dumont1

 - We recognize that we are People who honour the birth waters of mothers.
-And appreciate that water is life and connects all things touched by the love of Creator. - We are taught to be kind, gracious and welcoming. - We recognize that the 'circle' is a place for sharing and healing. - We build on our identity and purpose through the messages in the stories and legends passed on to us by our ancestors.
+And appreciate that water is life and connects all things touched by the love of Creator. - We are taught to be kind, gracious and welcoming. - We recognize that the 'circle' is a place for sharing and healing. - We build on our identity and purpose through the messages in the stories and legends passed on to us by our ancestors. - We keep well our spiritual connection to the land.